fastlane/fastlane/fastlane/docs/Codesigning/GettingStarted.md

 ## Using Xcode's code signing feature

-Sometimes the `Automatic` setting as the provisioning profile doesn't work reliably as it will just select the most recently updated provisioning profile, no matter if the certificate is installed.
+Occasionally the `Automatic` setting as the provisioning profile doesn't work reliably as it will just select the most recently updated provisioning profile, no matter if the certificate is installed.

 That's why it is recommended to specify a specific provisioning profile somehow: